 There is no set or ideal time to talk with your daughter about her clothes; however, starting conversations about creativity and self-expression through clothing is warranted as soon as she begins showing interest in choosing her own clothes.
 This often occurs in late childhood or the early “tween” years that are commonly referred to as “early adolescence.”2

-Incidentally, early adolescence often coincides with school rules and expectations surrounding dress codes.
-While conversations about dress codes can be difficult, starting them sooner rather than later allows your daughter to look to you as a trusted partner in decision making about clothing, dress, and self-expression.
+Early adolescence often coincides with school rules and expectations surrounding dress codes.
+While conversations about dress codes can be difficult, starting them sooner rather than later allows your daughter to look to you as a trusted partner in decision-making about clothing, dress, and self-expression.

 16 Tips On How to Talk to Your Daughter About Clothing

-Talking about clothing may feel awkward, especially if you disapprove of or simply dislike your daughter’s choices, but there are healthy ways to approach the conversation that provide room for you to “join” her where she is.
+Talking about clothing may feel awkward, especially if you disapprove of, or simply dislike, your daughter’s choices, but there are healthy ways to approach the conversation that provide room for you to come alongside her.

 Ultimately, even if you agree to disagree about her wardrobe choices, it’s your responsibility as a parent to open up the conversation about how she expresses herself through physical dress, when, and for what audience.

-Here are sixteen tips to talk to your daughter about clothes:
+Here are sixteen tips to utilize when talking to your daughter about clothes:

 1. Explore Your Own Values Surrounding Dress